mikaelpatel/Arduino-Shell/README.md

 This library provides a forth style shell for Arduino sketches.
 The shell uses a byte token threaded instruction set.
 The tokens, characters, are chosen so that it is possible to write small scripts directly.
 A token compiler is not required.
+As forth scripts are in Reversed Polish Notation (RPN).

 ![screenshot](https://dl.dropboxusercontent.com/u/993383/Cosa/screenshots/Screenshot%20from%202016-02-26%2015%3A15%3A48.png)